projectcalico/calico/master/getting-started/kubernetes/installation/hardway/install-node.md

 - BIRD, a daemon that speaks the BGP protocol to distribute routing information to other nodes
 - confd, a daemon that watches the {{site.prodname}} datastore for config changes and updates BIRD's config files

-In this lab we configure and install `calico/node` as a DaemonSet.
+In this lab we configure and install `calico/node` as a daemon set.

 ## Provision Certificates